Why Choose A VA Loan For Your Home Purchase Or Refinance

 Many mortgage lenders claim to specialize in VA loans.
 However, they typically hire loan officers with little to no experience.
 The lender doesn’t underwrite the loans themselves, have extended closing times up to 45 days, make you work with a team instead of a single person and don’t respond to your inquiries during the process.
 Plus, you typically end up with a higher interest rate.

-Choosing the right lender for your VA loan Sparks could save you thousands of dollars and ensure a positive home buying or refinance experience.
+Choosing the right lender for your VA loan Eagle Mountain could save you thousands of dollars and ensure a positive home buying or refinance experience.

-Disabled veterans who are bonfied residents of Nevada are eligible for a property tax exemption based on their service-connected disability rating from the VA.
-Disabled veterans must have at least a 60% rating to be eligible.
-The exemption is also available to surviving spouses.
+Disabled veterans with a permanent place of residence in Utah are eligible for a property tax exemption based on their service-connected disability rating from the VA.
+Disabled veterans must have at least a 10% rating to be eligible.
+The exemption is also available to surviving spouses or minor orphans.

-To receive the property tax exemption, you must apply with Washoe County.
+To receive the property tax exemption, you must apply with the county in which the home is located.
 A copy of Summary of Benefits Letter from the VA along with the county’s application must be submitted for approval.
-Veterans do not need to have a VA loan Sparks to qualify.
+Veterans do not need to have a Utah VA loan to qualify.